rust-lang/book/src/ch08-03-hashmaps.md

 The `or_insert` method on `Entry` does exactly this: returns the value for the `Entry`'s key if it exists, and if not, inserts its argument as the new value for the `Entry`'s key and returns that.
-This is much cleaner than writing the logic yourself, and in addition, plays more nicely with the borrow checker.
+This is much cleaner than writing the logic ourselves, and in addition, plays more nicely with the borrow checker.

 This code will print `{1: "hello", 2: "world"}`.
 The first call to `entry` will insert the key `2` with the value "world", since `2` doesn't have a value